Education in Joseon: Civil service examinations

 The first mungwa exams were held in 1399, and from 1402 to 1894, 801 mugwa testing sessions were held.
 Approximately 15,150 people passed the mungwa, a higher form of civil service examination, daegwa, between 1392 and 1897.

 Medical licensing examinations

-Medical examinations, known as uigwa, were not a requirement for doctors treating civilians; the only requirement was an apprenticeship, after which civilian physicians would be able to begin their medical work.
+Medical examinations, known as uigwa, were not a requirement for doctors treating civilians; the only requirement was an apprenticeship, after which civilian physicians were able to begin their medical work.
 Royal physicians and officers had to complete an examination, after which they gained their license.
 Such exams had to be passed before physicians could accept responsibility for the king’s health.

 The examinations for medical licensing occurred until 1894, when the civil service examination agency was abolished.
 Up until then, all social status systems, the number of candidates, procedures, methods of testing, and agency were stringently enforced and maintained.

 State-supported education

 Seonggyungwan

 The Seonggyungwan was the highest educational institution in Joseon, and attracted scholars from across the country.
 It was based on the Goryeo-period Gukjagam.